DWU CONSULTING — AI RESEARCH

 Airlines provide forward guidance for the next quarter or full year, stating expected capacity (ASM growth), expected TRASM, expected CASM-ex-fuel, or expected margins.
 Guidance changes are critical signals: raised guidance indicates the airline's outlook improved (bullish); lowered guidance indicates deteriorating outlook (bearish).

-Airport operators should pay close attention to guidance.
+Airport operators may evaluate guidance.
 If an airline states "we expect ASM growth of 3% in Q1 2025" at a specific airport (if detailed), that signals capacity commitments and allows the airport to forecast passenger revenue growth.

 Common Non-GAAP Adjustments and What They Mean